Simhyeon/r4d/docs/meta.md

 ### DONE

+* [-] Is nested parse chunk necessary?
+Maybe main parser is alreayd expanding all?
+It was not... mostly because some macro can make another macro call...

+* [x] Change from chunk write to buf writer
+Currently every substituted text is saved to a single string variable, which is problematic when ram size is not sufficient.
+Use buff writer to write given string without saving to designated space.

+* [x] God damn it, lines() consume all duplicate new lines I googled a lot and shamlessly copied from stackoverflow, I Felt real needs to learn rust much more.

+* [x] Made defnition line is deleted

+* [x] Enable user to override basic macro
+* [x] Currently local macro is not released which is a bad idea as a final output.
+* [x] Currently local macro is not perperly constructed when same macro invoked in single call Using usize type level is not a bad idea, however it should be definite where to add number and not

+* [x] Read from file option
+* [x] Output option

 * [x] Make custom parser and lexor
   * [x] print out non macro text
   * [ ] Print remainder from lines that contains macro definition